uxlfoundation/oneAPI-spec/source/architecture.rst

 API programming requires the programmer to specify the target device and the memory communication strategy.
-In the following example, we call the oneMKL matrix multiply routine, GEMM.
+In the following example, we call the oneMath matrix multiply routine, GEMM.
 We are writing in SYCL and omitting irrelevant details.

 We create a queue initialized with a *gpu_selector* to specify that we